Ecclesiastes 1:2, 2:21–23 Vanity of vanities; all is vanity.

 Lord, hear us.
 Lord, hear our prayer.

-We pray for all who are sick in our parish and for all who have asked for our prayers.
-We pray for those who have died recently and for those whose anniversaries we remember at this time.
-May they now be rejoicing in God’s kingdom.
+We pray that those who are ill may be strengthened in their struggle and pain.
+We pray for those who have died recently and those whose anniversaries occur at this time.
+May they share fully in the glory of God’s promise.

 Lord, hear us.
 Lord, hear our prayer.